-Although there are over 150 different massage techniques practiced throughout the world, less than 30 are used regularly in spas and clinics.
+Although there are over 150 different massage techniques and bodywork therapies practiced throughout the world, less than 30 are used regularly in spas and clinics.

 Just like a handyman must learn how to fix a variety of problems to repair our appliances, a massage therapist must learn different techniques of massage in order to address and maintain our bodies.